yxj0312/docs/Laravel/Larabits/Laravel Factory Tips.md

 ```

 - We could use optional and weight to make a null input
-- Use valid to limit the number
+- Use valid(), and callback function to limit the number